 Runtime and GPU support¶

-The training/scoring of Keras models can be run a CPU or GPU(s).
-Training on GPUs is much faster, especially when images are involved.
+The training/scoring of time series forecasting deep learning models can be run on either a CPU or one GPU.
+Training on a GPU is usually much faster.

-Deep Learning uses particular Python libraries (such as Keras and TensorFlow) that are not shipped with the DSS built-in Python environment.
-The use of a specific code environment is required.
+Time series forecasting in DSS uses specific Python libraries (such as GluonTS and MxNet) that are not shipped with the DSS built-in Python environment.

-Prior to running your first deep learning model, you must create a code environment with the required packages.
+Therefore, before training your first time series forecasting deep learning model, you must create a code environment with the required packages.
 See Code environments for more information about code environments.

 Selection of GPU¶

-If the DSS instance has access to a GPU, you can choose to train the model on one or more GPUs when you click on Train
+If the DSS instance has access to GPU(s) you can then choose one of them to train the model.

-If a model trained on a GPU code environment is deployed as a service endpoint on an API node, the endpoint will require access to a GPU on the API node, and will automatically use GPU resources.
+If a model trained on a GPU code environment is deployed as a service endpoint on an API node, the endpoint will require access to a GPU on the API node, with the same CUDA version, and will automatically use GPU resources.